gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 This step only applies to the most powerful search mode, i.e., on **ordered datasets**. ``NEW in V2``

+1. Clusters are used to "fill up" systems according to the quorum (see function :func:`macsypy.system.match`).
+   In this step, the **quorum** criteria for the system's assessment are checked according to the model's definition: the `min_genes_required` and `min_mandatory_genes_required` thresholds must be reached.
+   In the case of the `single-locus system` search mode (default), each cluster in addition to potential loners are evaluated for System's assessment separately.
+   In the case of the `multiple-loci system` search mode (``multi_loci=True``), each cluster and all possible combinations of clusters are confronted to the quorum of the System being examined.
+   The clusters that fulfill the quorum are reported in the `all_systems.txt` and `all_systems.tsv` output files (see :ref:`outputs`).
+   The clusters that do not fulfill the quorum are reported in the `rejected_clusters.txt` output file.

-The **new search engine** implemented since version 2.0 of MacSyFinder better explores the space of possible Solutions regarding the presence of systems in replicons analysed.
+2. The **new search engine** implemented since version 2.0 of MacSyFinder better explores the space of possible Solutions regarding the presence of systems in replicons analysed.
    It creates clusters of hits for systems' components separately for each system searched, and therefore might find candidate occurrences of systems that overlap.
    Moreover, if a system is possibly encoded at several locations on the replicon analysed (option `multi_loci` set to "True" in the model), this calls for a combinatorial analysis of the different clusters to assemble them into coherent systems regarding the macsy-models.
    We therefore introduced a **scoring scheme for candidate Systems**, to easily separate combinations of clusters that are readily more similar to a system's model than others.

    The assumptions behind this scoring scheme are the following:
 	* we set a score for the different types of genes/components when defining a **cluster's score**:
 		- +1.0 is added when a mandatory gene is present
 		- +0.5 is added when a accessory gene is present